 Elucidating Immunometabolic Responses to HIV Infection that Increase TB or HBV Risk (R21 Clinical Trial Not Allowed)

-This funding opportunity supports research aimed at understanding how changes in metabolism due to HIV infection increase the risk of tuberculosis and hepatitis B in affected individuals, encouraging innovative studies that could lead to new treatments or biomarkers.
+This funding opportunity supports innovative research to understand how changes in the immune and metabolic systems due to HIV infection increase the risk of tuberculosis and hepatitis B virus, targeting researchers and institutions focused on infectious diseases and immunology.

 Award Range